Fighting fund banner

 Sheffield Hallam University: job cuts

-A strike ballot will open on Monday 15 April 2024 at Sheffield Hallam University
+A strike ballot has opened on Monday 15 April 2024 and will close on Wednesday 22 May 2024 at Sheffield Hallam University

 UCU has accused the university of pushing ahead with expensive building projects while launching a wholesale attack on staff and students through an unprecedented cuts programme, severely breaching the post-92 contract and national framework, and attacking on working conditions.